All Episodes

 Oh, Melly's lawyer's about to come up now and talk about this.

-Let's see how they approach this, because this is a self-snitching message.
+Let's see how they approach this, because this is a self-snitching message, let's be honest, but we don't know the full context.

 And how do you spell that?

-Spelling of the way Melly spelled the word that's coming from 9807, the phone.
+Spelling of the way Melly spelled the word that.

 Now, guys, you guys remember that we went through hours of Melly's text messages, right?

-And we saw how he texted etc.
+And we saw how he texted, et cetera.

-And he spelled, he had a lot of misspellings, doesn't write type shit all the way, a lot of grammar issues.
+And he spelled, he had a lot of misspellings, doesn't type shit all the way, a lot of grammar issues.

 Really smart, man.